Autofill credit cards, contacts and passwords in Safari on Mac

 To change or delete AutoFill information, click Edit next to the information you want to change or delete.

 Important: Safari autofills your information for anyone who uses your Mac with your user login.
 It also autofills your information for anyone who uses your other devices, if those devices and your Mac have iCloud Keychain set up.

 For security, set up your Mac to display the login window when it starts up and to require a password after sleep or a screen saver begins.
 Set up your iOS devices to require a passcode to unlock the screen.

-Tip: If you use iCloud Keychain to keep information safe on your Mac and other devices, Safari automatically fills in saved user names, passwords and credit card info on all those devices.
+Tip: If you use iCloud Keychain to keep information safe on your Mac and other devices, you can use AutoFill to enter previously saved credit card info, usernames and passwords on all those devices.